 So we really need, periodically, to forget about the music and turn our attention back to our poor martyred bodies and souls.
 We, more than our cello, are our real instrument.
 Good body-use and good psychology can make a “bad” instrument sound like a fantastic one, whereas tension and strain will definitely make even a wonderful cello sound awful.

 Relaxation allows for (and encourages) smooth fluid organic transitions (for example in dynamics and/or tempi) whereas excessive muscular tension tends to make our transitions jerky, uneven and machine-like.
 The fine NZ/USA cellist and teacher James Tennant compares Artur Rubinstein’s smooth, graded transitions with Horowitz’s more abrupt ones.
 This probably has nothing to do with their respective skill as instrumentalists but has everything to do with their basic psychological state: Rubinstein was a very relaxed, good-humoured person, while Horowitz was a much more highly-strung (perhaps the word should be “tightly-strung”) person.
 Playing music is a lot like driving a car: a tense nervous driver will tend to accelerate and brake more abruptly than a relaxed confident one.
-This is probably the origin of the insulting word “jerk”, and the fact that this insult is almost exclusively applied to males perhaps reflects the observation that females have much less tendency to have tense, machine-like attitudes and movements.
+This is probably the origin of the insulting word “jerk”, and the fact that this insult is almost exclusively applied to males perhaps reflects the observation that females have much less tendency to tense, machine-like attitudes and movements.

 TENSION AND RELAXATION: HIGHLY CONTAGIOUS